 - Toronto forecast: Current and long range forecast, updated several times daily, from Environment Canada

-- Satellite photography: For all of Canada, from Environmental Canada's Canadian Meteorological Centre
+- Satellite photography: For all of Canada, from The Government of Canada, data courtesy of NOAA

 - The RESCU network: Traffic cameras covering the downtown Toronto area, courtesy of the City of Toronto